 for students entering grades 8-12+

 If you love gaming and are interested in how video games and apps are programmed; if you are interested in computer science and/or the video game or applications industry, this camp is for you!
 NOTE: These are not gaming camps.
-You will not be playing video games during the instructional session of these camps, but instead will be learning how to write gaming or app programs to develop your own games or apps.
+You will not be playing video games during the instructional session of these camps, but instead will be learning how to write gaming programs to develop your own games.
 These camps have limited capacity and have filled in the past.
 Register early!

 Video Game Programming Camp: Level 1